-When first starting out, your friends and family make great customers!
-It is not uncommon to give a gift to a friend or family member, and have them return to you to ask you to create something for them to gift!
+When first starting out, your friends and family make great customers.
+It is not uncommon to give a gift to a friend or family member, and have them return to you to ask you to create something for them.

-- Pros: Friends and family want to see you succeed, and will often pass on your information to their friends.
+- Pro: Friends and family want to see you succeed, and will often pass on your information to their friends.

-- Cons: Friends and family often want items made for really cheap – remember to take into account your time, supplies, and talents.
+- Con: Friends and family often want items made for really cheap (or free!) – remember to take into account your time, supplies, and talents.

-- Pros: It’s usually free to list in these groups.
+- Pro: It’s usually free to list in these groups.

-- Cons: With region specific groups, you have a limited market.
+- Con: With region specific groups, you have a limited market.

 - Cost: Free.

-- Pros: Potential buyers can see and touch your items, and meet you in person.
+- Pro: Potential buyers can see and touch your items, and meet you in person.

 - Costs: Range from a few dollars for a local crafts fair to $1000’s for well known shows.

-Local stores/boutiques: Local boutiques will often accept items to be sold in their store from crafters.
+Local stores and boutiques will often accept items to be sold in their store from crafters.
 Arrangements are often made based on a commission or consignment model.

-- Pros: Local stores can increase your exposure.
+- Pro: Local stores can increase your exposure.

-- Cons: Dealing with store owners can be difficult.
+- Con: Dealing with store owners, potential theft, and damaged products can be difficult.
 Make sure to have your agreement in writing.

 - Costs: Vary from store to store.

-- Pros: Low amount of overhead costs for selling items.
+- Pro: Low amount of overhead costs for selling items.